Campsie railway station

-Campsie railway station is located on the Bankstown line, serving the Sydney suburb of Campsie.
-It is served by Sydney Trains T3 Bankstown line services.
+Campsie railway station is a heritage-listed railway station on the Bankstown railway line in the Sydney suburb of Campsie.
+It is currently closed for conversion works to enable it to be served by Metro North West & Bankstown Line services.

 History

 Campsie station opened on 1 February 1895 when the Bankstown line opened from Sydenham to Belmore.

-In 1915, the station was remodelled when the Metropolitan Goods Line was built to the north of the existing lines.
+In 1915, the station was remodelled when the Metropolitan Goods line was built to the north of the existing lines.
 Platforms were provided that were used by railway workers' trains to Enfield South, Delec and Hope Street.
 These services ceased in 1996.
-These shorter platforms remain in situ, however with the Metropolitan Goods Line not connected to the Sydney Trains network, are not used.
+These shorter platforms remain in situ, however with the Metropolitan Goods line not connected to the Sydney Trains network, are not used.

 In 2001, a new booking office was opened on the footbridge.

 In September 2002 a new concourse was complete including the addition of lifts.

-The station will be converted to Sydney Metro standards as part of Sydney Metro City & Southwest.
-This is expected to be completed in 2024.
-Preliminary works are underway as of late 2019.
+The station will be converted to Sydney Metro standards as part of Sydney Metro City & Southwest and closed on 30 September 2024 with an expected timeline of late-2025.
+Preliminary works were underway by late 2019.
 In May 2020, the concept design for Campsie metro station was released.